spokestack/react-native-spokestack-tray/README.md

 # In iOS, Audio and Video are intertwined.
 $ npm install react-native-video

-# Used to download model files and persist them to storage
-# so they only need to be downloaded once.
-$ npm install rn-fetch-blob

 # Used to show an animating gradient when Spokestack listens
 $ npm install react-native-linear-gradient